Remember that a three month prescription prepayment certificate is available for £29.10, and a twelve month certificate for £104.

 There are a number of ways that you can purchase a PPC.
-You can buy online on the NHS Business Services Authority website, over the phone by calling 0300 330 1341, or by visiting a pharmacy which is registered to sell PPCs online (you can view a list of registered pharmacies here).
+You can buy online on the NHS Business Services Authority website, over the phone by calling 0300 330 1341, or by visiting a pharmacy which is registered to sell PPCs online.
 You can pay by Direct Debit or card (online or by telephone), or in full at a registered pharmacy.

 For further information about PPCs, please click here